rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 1967.](../assets/images/Jack%20Hopkins%20story%20by%20his%20son%20Bill/media/image9.jpeg)

-The wreck of the Gobbler on the road to the Greenville Saddle, Homer Lake Timber Sale c.
-1967.
+The wreck of the Gobbler on the road to the Greenville Saddle, Homer Lake Timber Sale c.Â 1967.

-Gobbler went on to serve well, but had suffered three accidents in its logging career until it was finally destroyed when it met another logging truck on a narrow soft-shouldered dirt road forcing Gobbler’s driver to the side and over the bank with a full load of logs.
+Gobbler went on to serve well, but had suffered three accidents in its logging career until it was finally destroyed when it met another logging truck on a narrow soft-shouldered dirt road forcing Gobblerâ€™s driver to the side and over the bank with a full load of logs.

 A most spectacular accident occurred when one of the Hopkins logging